skeptycal/ApplySyntax/docs/usage.md

 "syntax": "Rails/Language/Ruby Haml"
 ```

 Notice that the paths are relative to the `Packages` folder.
 Also, notice that we don't specify the extension.
 Sublime Text in build 3084 added a new language syntax with the extension `sublime-syntax`.
 In Sublime builds >= 3084, ApplySyntax will first default to `sublime-syntax` and fall back to `tmLanguage` if it cannot find the the other format.
-If you want to force the syntax, just specify the extension; the extension must be either `sublime-syntax` or `tmlanguage`.
+If you want to force the syntax, just specify the extension; the extension must be either `sublime-syntax` or `tmLanguage`.

 ```js
 "syntax": "Rails/Language/Ruby Haml.tmLanguage"